Updated April 20, 2023

 - Processes for expedited/blocked work

-- Back-of-the-envelope estimates with regard to the cycle time
+- Back-of-the-envelope estimates about the cycle time

 - Frequency of the Kanban board/process/estimate review